luloxi/PunkSociety/README.md

 🐰 Bun3 is an multimedia social dapp 🫂 that allows users to monetize 🛒 their posts 💬.

 - Posts tokenization on mainnet is optional.
-- Creators get income for sales of their tokenized posts
+- Creators get income for mints of their tokenized posts
-- First minters of a post get a share of those sales.
+- First minters of a post get a share of income from succesive mints for minting the collection (TBD).

 # 🐰 About the platform